-Five Questions About eCheck Payment Processing Answered
+What Are eChecks?
+Questions About eCheck Payment Processing Answered

-An electronic check is a way to withdraw money from a checking account and deposit it into another digitally, with no paper required.
-In 2003, the Check Clearing for the 21st Century Act established the regulations for eCheck payment processing.
+An eCheck allows users to withdraw money from a checking account and deposit it digitally into another account, with no paper required.
+In 2003, the Check Clearing for the 21st Century Act (Check 21) established the regulations for eCheck payment processing.
 As a result, eChecks are a quick, secure and convenient digital payment method.

 In this blog, we answer the most common questions about eChecks.
 Review our answers to learn more about electronic checks, their benefits for your business and how you can start accepting eChecks today.